aaif/foundation/policies-guidelines/case-study-guidelines.md

 There are two ways to participate:

-**Written Case Study** — Open to any end-user organization (AAIF member or non-member) working with an AAIF project.
+**Written Case Study** — Open to any AAIF member organization.
 AAIF members may also provide a case study centered on a customer use case, with details about how they supported the implementation.
 All case studies must demonstrate at least one tangible business impact.

 **Webinar Case Study** — AAIF member organizations can submit a case study in webinar format (a 20–30 minute recorded presentation with Q\&A) for publication on AAIF channels.